CommonGateway/PetStore/README.md

 # Pet Store API

-Here you can find an example of a Common Gateway configuration for generating an API.
+Here you can find an example of a Common Gateway configuration for generating an OpenAPI.
 This example has been specifically set up to use as a template.
 Read more about that under [Using this repository as a template](#Using this repository as a temple).

 - [API Definition (redocly)](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/CommonGateway/PetStore/main/OAS.yaml&nocors)
 - [API Definition (file)](https://github.com/CommonGateway/PetStore/blob/main/OAS.yaml)